Dr Jonathan W. Mueller PhD DSc SFHEA

 Biography

 A protein biochemist by training, Dr Mueller earned his PhD at Max Planck Institute Dortmund working with Peter Bayer.
-He then moved for post-doctoral and senior post-doc experience to the University of Duisburg and Essen, still working with Peter.
+He continued working with Peter, then as post-doctoral and senior post-doc researcher at the University of Duisburg and Essen.

 Jon’s interest in sulfation pathways was sparked by two EMBO visiting research fellowships, 2007 and 2011, with Annalisa Pastore at the MRC National Institute for Medical Research in London, which is now part of the Crick Research Institute.

 In 2012, Jon moved to Birmingham as a Marie Curie Senior Research Fellow to work on the sulfation of steroid hormones with Wiebke Arlt.
-Here in Birmingham, Jon now is Lecturer in Endocrine Biochemistry at the Institute of Metabolism and Systems Research.
+Here in Birmingham, Jon now is Associate Professor of Endocrine Biochemistry, within the School of Medical Sciences.

 Teaching

-Masterclass “Interested in the Biochemistry of Life?” and “Mighty steroids and how to tame them” for A level students, UoB
+In the context of widening participation, Jon delivers masterclasses, such as “Interested in the Biochemistry of Life?” or “Mighty steroids and how to tame them” to for A level students.
+He also hosts A-level students, in part together with Nuffield Foundation.

-2019 and again 2020, Outstanding Teaching Award for all MDS, awarded by the Guild of Students and the Vice Chancellor.
+In 2019, and again 2020, Dr Mueller has been the proud recipient of the Outstanding Teaching Award for all MDS, awarded by the Guild of Students and the Vice Chancellor

 Postgraduate supervision